monsoonmaelstrom/book2/book2.md

 “All good?”
 Liam asks.

 “I don’t know.
-We’ll find out when she wakes up,” I say as I pull my hands away from Alex and rise to my feet.
+We’ll find out when she wakes up,” I answer as I pull my hands away from Alex and rise to my feet.
 “Giorgi, can you show me how you set the snares?”

 “Sure.”